janklab/MatlabProjectTemplate/README.md

 MatlabProjectTemplate was written by [Andrew Janke](https://apjanke.net).
 The project home page is <https://github.com/janklab/MatlabProjectTemplate>.
 You can get support, or even contribute to the project, there.

+See the [FAQ](https://github.com/janklab/MatlabProjectTemplate/MatlabProjectTemplate/doc/FAQ.html) or the stuff in the `MatlabProjectTemplate/doc` directory for more info.

 ## That's all folks

 Info about your own project starts here!